pluginsGLPI/doc/source/genericobject/index.rst

 * *Contracts*
 * *Global search*

-This will add ready to use fields to your object.
+This will add ready to use fields to your type of object.

 Add fields to your type of object
 +++++++++++++++++++++++++++++++++

-In *Plugins > Objects management* menu, on *Fields* tab, you can now add fields to biomedical type of object :
+In *Plugins > Objects management* menu, on *Fields* tab, you can now add fields to Biomedical type of object :

 * ready to use fields (GLPI's built-in fields)
-* new fields (define in :ref:`biomedical_new_fields` section)
+* new fields (defined in :ref:`biomedical_new_fields` section)

 GLPI configuration
 ^^^^^^^^^^^^^^^^^^